-The town's large open space network includes five state forests, multiple federal and state-protect wetland areas, wildlife habitats, agricultural farmland, and other significant environmental resources.
-To promote the protection of these resources Town should consider:
+The town's large open space network includes five NYSDEC Forests, multiple federal and state-protected wetland areas, wildlife habitats, agricultural farmland, and other significant environmental resources.
+To promote the protection of these resources town should consider:

 • Establishing an Open Space Committee that can work with Broome County Department of Planning to identify conservation resources available to landowners such as, conservation easements and land trust programs.